AgileVentures/AgileVentures/AGM_CONFERENCE_2018.md

 #### Rachel Wright

 Rachel has extensive experience in project coordination and a strong background in developing effective systems and structures within the voluntary and public sector.
-She’s responsible for quality systems, finance, running our Disclosure & Barring Service and operational business development.
+She's responsible for quality systems, finance, running Disclosure &amp; Barring Services and operational business development.

 She is a trustee of a small UK based charity which runs a volunteer-led activity programme in a psychiatric hospital in Romania.